- Is there a departmental application fee?

 Please contact the Educational Testing Service (ETS), the company which administers the GRE, at (609) 771-7670 and ask to have scores sent to the University of Houston, Central Campus (code 6870).
 It is not necessary to specify a department because official scores are posted to the central administration mainframe and can be accessed by any department on campus.

 No. We do not accept GMAT scores.

 For the MA Applied Economics Program, a total score of 300 under the new scoring system is preferred.
 However, there is no formal minimum requirement to be considered for admission.
-Typically, successful applicants have scored at least 147 on the quantitative section of the exam and at least 3.5 on the writing component.
+Typically, successful applicants have scored at least 150 on the quantitative section of the exam and at least 3.5 on the writing component.

 If I take the GRE more than once, are my scores averaged?

 No. The admissions decision will be based on your highest score.
 Scores cannot be older than five years.

-You may submit the unofficial score report generated by the computer at the end of the test session to the MA Applied Economics program office.
-For verification purposes, however, you must also request that the GRE administration send your official score report from ETS to be sent directly to the University of Houston, using our school code number 6870.
-Without official scores, the application will not be processed.
+You can upload the unofficial score report generated at the end of the test session to your application You can also fill in the section on the application with your scores.
+If you are admitted, you must request your official score report from ETS to be sent directly to the University of Houston, using our school code number 6870.